 is a doctoral candidate in the Organizational Behavioral Unit.
-Jaewon's broad interest in the human psychology can be roughly divided into four branches: happiness at work, meta social perception, foreign language effect, and judgment and decision making.
+Jaewon's broad interest in the human psychology can be roughly divided into four branches: empathy and prosocial behavior, happiness at work, social perception, foreign language effect, and judgment and decision making (JDM).

 One branch of her research investigates how seemingly insignificant contextual cues can alter individuals' experience of the same task.
 In particular, she is interested in how these cues may enhance or diminish one's enjoyment, motivation, and satisfaction in engaging in the task.